cern-eos/eos/doc/diopside/manual/using.rst

 		[root@host~] eos attr set sys.file.obfuscate=1 /eos/encryption/

-Encryption is additionally enabled client-side defining the environment variable `EOS_FUSE_SECRET`.
+Encryption is additionally enabled client-side by defining the environment variable `EOS_FUSE_SECRET`.
 It is used automatically by the `eoscp` command or the `eosxd` FUSE mounts, but not when using `xrdcp` or `http` access:

 .. code-block:: bash